BCDA-APS/bluesky_training/resources/install_new_instrument.md

 ## Start version control

-It is highly recommended that you place your bluesky instrument directory under some form of software version control.
+While this step is optional, it is **highly recommended** that you place your bluesky instrument directory under some form of software version control.
 At minimum, this can provide some form of backup protection.
 It also helps others to collaborate with similar bluesky instruments by sharing your instrument's implementations.

-Instructions for using [`git`](https://git-scm.com/) with [GitHub](https://github.com/) or the [APS GitLab server](https://git.aps.anl.gov/) are provided in [this separate document](./git-help.md).
+Instructions for using [`git`](https://git-scm.com/) as software version control with [GitHub](https://github.com/) or the [APS GitLab server](https://git.aps.anl.gov/) are provided in [this separate document](./git-help.md).